anonymehackeur/xboxpuller-files/README.md

 **IMPORTANT**

 You may need to re-name the file to 'xboxpuller files' as it may save as 'xboxpuller files-main' because winrar saves it as '-main' for some reason.
+Also you may have to remove the '-' inbetween the xboxpuller files.

 Link to layer4_ddos creators github page -->https://github.com/billythegoat356<--